 Originally published by Jenny Leung.
-Last updated by Annette Chan.
+Last updated by Annette Chan and Celia Lee.

 During the seven-plus months of Hong Kong heat, there’s nothing quite like an ice-cold drink to quench your thirst.
 But before you pick up a can of soda from the fridge or pay for that overpriced bottle of cold-pressed juice, how about some tea for thought?
 Ice-cold tea, that is.
 Hailing all the way from Taiwan and Japan—not to mention a few home-grown local brands!—here are some of the best iced and cold-brew teas you need to try.